 Starting a New Project

 I was ready for a new project but wasn’t sure yet which way to go.
-I had three options in my mind:
+For this particular project I had three options in my mind:

 - A new authority site: